gestewa/presentations/PITCHME.md

 # Topics

-- Disrupt many industries
+- Impacts on society
-- Ethical dilemma
+- Ethical issues

 ---

-## Disrupt many industries
+# Impacts on Society